teambit/bit-docker/README.md

 ### Permissions errors on import/export

-Bit uses SSH as a communication protocol.
-This dockerfile automates the SSH setup by mounting your [user account SSH keys](https://github.com/teambit/bit-docker/blob/master/Dockerfile#L24).
+Bit uses SSH for networking.
+This setup [mounts your user account SSH keys](https://github.com/teambit/bit-docker/blob/master/Dockerfile#L24).
 To manually set up authentication, or authenticate another key:

 1. Copy a public key to the container.